maxant38/big_data_hash_table/README.md

 The Main Program is responsible for:

 - Gather the different components of the project.
 This is the program to run if you want to use the project.
+- Call the UI
 ### Functions related to file processing
 File : [Lecture_fichier.py](https://github.com/maxant38/big_data_hash_table/blob/main/Lecture_fichier.py)